towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 People that really love trouble can also download the 'unsupported' flavor.
-"Unsupported" was formerly known as "stable" but the new name reflects reality much better and accurately describes the level of support you can expect from us if you use it and run into any trouble\!
+"Unsupported" was formerly known as "stable" but the new name reflects reality much better and accurately describes the level of support you can expect from us if you use it and run into any trouble!

-Normally your download should just work\(TM\).
-The installer knows three different methods of download and tries all of them if neccessary, ie., if the preferred method fails, the 2nd best is tried etc. Should the installer get stuck for an inappropriate amount of time \(More than 5-10 minutes\), you can try to abort it and restart it, providing the additional 'downloadmethod' parameter with a setting of either 0 or 1, to change the order of tried download methods to prevent the downloader from getting stuck with a specific method in rare cases.
+Normally your download should just work(TM).
+The installer knows three different methods of download and tries all of them if neccessary, ie., if the preferred method fails, the 2nd best is tried etc. Should the installer get stuck for an inappropriate amount of time (More than 5-10 minutes), you can try to abort it and restart it, providing the additional 'downloadmethod' parameter with a setting of either 0 or 1, to change the order of tried download methods to prevent the downloader from getting stuck with a specific method in rare cases.
 Very